-- Erectile Dysfunction for which there are various treatment options including tablets & lozenges.
+- Erectile Dysfunction (ED) for which there are various treatment options including tablets & lozenges.
 A urethral gel or injection are the next step up.

 - Premature ejaculation for which there are a variety of good treatment options.